-Accordingly, Mr. Kwok Chi Po, Mr. Kwan Wing Kuen Tino and Mr. Leung Chi Tien Steve shall in accordance with article 84 and Mr. Lau Ming Fai, Mr. Leung Nicholas Nic-hang, Mr. How Sze Ming, Mr. Ng Wai Hung and Mr. Chan Kam Kwan Jason shall in accordance with article 83(3), hold office until the forthcoming annual general meeting to be held on 24 May 2018 (the "AGM").
+Accordingly, Mr. Lau Ming Fai, Mr. Leung Nicholas Nic-hang and Mr. How Sze Ming shall hold office until the forthcoming annual general meeting to be held on 29 May 2019 (the "AGM").
 All of the above retiring Directors, being eligible, will offer themselves for re-election at the AGM.

-Details of the Directors to be re-elected at the AGM are set out in the circular to the Shareholders dated 28 March 2018.
+Details of the Directors to be re-elected at the AGM are set out in the circular to the Shareholders dated 27 March 2019.